ACF Interoperability Initiative

 Too many barriers stand in the way of clients getting the services they need.
 “Interoperability”—a national effort of technological and programmatic coordination—is poised to eliminate many of those barriers.
 Today, the emergence of “interoperable technology” offers an unprecedented opportunity to connect systems across traditional boundaries in exciting and rewarding ways.
 This interconnectivity represents the cutting edge for development of new service models and approaches to maximize positive outcomes for children, families and communities.

-- California is promoting understanding of interoperability statewide and is developing a Governance Model.
+California promoted the understanding of interoperability statewide and developed an integrated Governance Model

-- Colorado is building a Client Information Sharing System (CCISS) that will facilitate collaboration and data sharing across their Department of Human Services and six other domains.
+Colorado built a Client Information Sharing System that facilitates collaboration and data sharing across their Department of Human Services and six other domains.

-- Indiana is automating and improving the state’s Vital Events Registry (IVER) information, collection, and data-sharing.
+Indiana worked to automate and improve the state’s Vital Events Registry information, collection, and data sharing.

-- Maryland is defining interoperability and its impact on client outcomes at the practice level: "Life of the Case" Workflow Analysis Model, and Return on Investment Models and Calculator.
+Maryland defined interoperability and its impact on client outcomes at the practice level “Life of the Case” Workflow Analysis Model, and Return on Investment Models and Calculator.

-- Oklahoma is building a roadmap that will help redesign the Eligibility and Enrollment system, and to integrate Service-Oriented Architecture (SOA) and the Enterprise Service Bus (ESB).
+Oklahoma built a roadmap that will help redesign the Eligibility and Enrollment system, integrate Service-Oriented Architecture, and expand the Enterprise Service Bus.